luther07/tree_test/README.md

                       D   E
                          / \
                         F   G

     Calling said method on node 'B' should yield the nodes 'B', 'D', 'E', 'F', and 'G' to the block.
+Please note that the order is important.

 7. Add a new file to this directory that includes links to your GitHub profile, personal websites or projects, and your email address.
 Also note the version of Ruby you used to complete this exercise.